 Even if precisely specified, the temporal grain of the sampling does not always represent the temporal grain of the analysis conducted (see the difference between Fig. 1C and 1D).
 Some samples are combined over a certain area (e.g. combining the species richness in an atlas square, such as in Van Turnhout et al., 2007) and sometimes over both an area and a period of time (Chase et al., 2019).
 Analogically, the temporal grain of the analysis should be the result of the same combination of the temporal extent of the samples (e.g. Fig. 1C, the analysis is made at the temporal grain of the red boxes which is different from the temporal grain of the samples in Fig. 1D).
 However, the process of how the temporal grain of the analysis is obtained from the temporal grain of the sampling was seldom specified in the papers that we reviewed.
 Usually, only the lag at the analysis level is reported (Fig. 1C).
 It is also important to consider the temporal lag of the sampling as well as how those samples are clumped in time (Fig. 1D, the samples can be spread homogeneously or clumped in the red box).
 That is, the temporal lag between samples, and aggregation of the samples, can vary and we can expect different temporal distance decay of similarity for a given temporal grain of the analysis (i.e. temporal autocorrelation; Nekola & White, 1999).

 If one wants to study the temporal scaling of biodiversity trends (Thompson et al., 2002), a clear definition and description of all the temporal features (i.e. grain, lag and extent) of both the study design and the analysis needs to be considered (Fig. 1C, 1D).
-Thus, future studies should provide the following features: 1) the temporal grain of the sampling (i.e. black dots in Fig. 1D), 2) the temporal grain of the analysis (red boxes in Fig. 1C), 3) the number of samples used to form the temporal grain of the analysis (i.e. the number of black dots in a red box in Fig. 1D), 4) how these samples have been processed to obtain the temporal grain of the analysis (summed/averaged/modelled), 5) the temporal lag of the analysis (Fig. 1C), and 6) the temporal lag (or lags if samples are clumped in time) of the sampling (Fig. 1D).
+Thus, future studies should provide the following features: 1) the temporal grain of the sampling (i.e. black dots in Fig. 1D), 2) the temporal grain of the analysis (red boxes in Fig. 1C), 3) the number of samples used to form the temporal grain of the analysis (i.e. the number of black dots in a red box in Fig. 1D), 4) how these samples have been processed to obtain the temporal grain of the analysis (summed/averaged/modelled), 5) the temporal lag of the analysis (Fig. 1C), and 6) the temporal lag (which can vary, if samples are clumped in time) of the sampling (Fig. 1D).
 We argue that these guidelines allow for a complete representation of temporal structure, as they differentiate the temporal features of the sampling from those of the analysis (i.e. difference between Fig. 1C and Fig. 1D).
 This would allow a better assessment of the impact of the temporal features on biodiversity and its trends in the future.
 These recommendations also apply to spatial features, which are more often considered and simpler to display with maps.

 Lack of spatial replication